-The percentage of Closed Sales during the year which were Cash Sales oct. of Closed Sales
+The percentage of Closed Sales during the year which were Cash Sales

 Economists' note: This statistic is simply another way of viewing Cash Sales.
 The remaining percentages of Closed Sales (i.e. those not paid fully in cash) each year involved some sort of financing, such as mortgages, owner/seller financing, assumed loans, etc.